*Exploring open awareness*

 always right here.

-Recognizing what was always here
+Recognizing what is always here

 And first this might appear as micro glimpses,